almanzanas/DataAnalystsJourney/README.md

 ### Python for Data Analysis

-Further, under the Analysis folder you can find my progress with:
+Further, under the *data_analysis* folder you can find my progress with:
 McKinney, W. (2022). *Python for Data Analysis: Data Wrangling with Pandas, NumPy, and Jupyter*.
 O’Reilly Media.

 - Numpy Arrays and Vectorized Computation
+- Pandas
--
+- Working with Data Files
+- Data Cleaning and Data Preparation